At 3,111 feet, Sandstone Peak is the tallest point in the Santa Monica Mountains.

 I recommend doing this hike in a counterclockwise loop if you have time.
-My favorite part of this hike is Mishe Mokwa Trail.
+My favorite part of this hike is the Mishe Mokwa Trail.
 When the trail splits at the 0.4-mile marker, go to your right.
-After 0.2 miles, take Mishe Mokwa Trail on your left and enjoy the canyon view.
+After 0.2 miles, take the Mishe Mokwa Trail on your left and enjoy the canyon view.

 After about 3.5 miles, you will come to a junction where Mishe Mokwa meets Backbone and Chamberlain.
-Go straight and take Backbone Trail.
+Go straight and take the Backbone Trail.

 Heading up to the peak at the 4.8-mile marker.

 The proof we made it to the top this time.
 It’s really for me than for anything.

 Leave a note in the summit register at the peak if you’d like.
 After a short picture break, we came down to Backbone Trail and completed the loop.
 Finally, this hike is complete after 2.5 years later.

 This half-day hike is one of the most popular hikes in the Santa Monica Mountains and has almost no shade.
 I recommend starting early with plenty of water for you and your pup.

 For additional photos and a trail guide, please use my previous post.